questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

 ```shell
 curl -X POST -H "Content-Type: application/json" -d  '{"name":"debezium_source","config":{"tasks.max":1,"database.hostname":"postgres","database.port":5432,"database.user":"postgres","database.password":"postgres","connector.class":"io.debezium.connector.postgresql.PostgresConnector","database.dbname":"postgres","database.server.name":"dbserver1"}} ' localhost:8083/connectors
 ```
-It uses Kafka Connect REST interface to start a new connector with a give configuration.
+It uses Kafka Connect REST interface to start a new connector with a given configuration.
 Let's have a closer look at the configuration.
 This is how it looks like when formatted for readability:
 ```json
 {
   "name": "debezium_source",